Skip to Content (Press Enter) Skip to Footer (Press Enter)

 • In other states, if the decision falls to children or siblings, a majority agreement may be required.

 To save your family from unnecessary stress and headaches, you can work with your funeral provider to make burial or cremation plans ahead of time and sign the necessary paperwork.
-Many have options, including insurance and payment plans, to pay ahead as well.
+Many have options, including funeral insurance and payment plans, to pay ahead as well.
 Some consumer groups say planning ahead does not have to mean paying ahead, but you can choose which option works for you.
 There is one reason that even consumer advocates recommend planning ahead, however, and that is if you need to “spend down” to lower your assets to qualify for Medicaid help.

 According to the Funeral Consumers Alliance, though you can put your preference in a will, it is best to get your choices in a separate document that is notarized.
 The FCA also has information on how to name someone to control your disposition in each state.

-According to the Cremation Association of North America (CANA), there are three options for handling your choice of cremation:
+According to the Cremation Association of North America (CANA), there are three options for handling your choice of cremation

 • You can plan with a provider and pay ahead for your services.